micmejia/bible-dump/NKJV/Numbers/Num 11.md

 Then I will come down and talk with you there.
 I will take of the Spirit that _is_ upon you and will put _the same_ upon them; and they shall bear the burden of the people with you, that you may not bear _it_ yourself alone.

 ###### 18
-Then you shall say to the people, [^f]'Consecrate yourselves for tomorrow, and you shall eat meat; for you have wept in the hearing of the Lord, saying, "Who will give us meat to eat?
+Then you shall say to the people, 'Consecrate yourselves for tomorrow, and you shall eat meat; for you have wept in the hearing of the Lord, saying, "Who will give us meat to eat?
 For _it was_ well with us in Egypt."
 Therefore the Lord will give you meat, and you shall eat.

 ###### 19
 You shall eat, not one day, nor two days, nor five days, nor ten days, nor twenty days,